-Does Your Mac Have Built-In Protection?
+Does Your Mac Have Malware?
+Common Signs

-- Unknown apps appearing in Applications folder
+- Unfamiliar apps appearing in your Applications folder

 - 1